gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Set-AipServiceOnboardingControlPolicy.md

 ```

 ## DESCRIPTION
-The **Set-AipServiceOnboardingControlPolicy** cmdlet sets the policy that controls user on-boarding for Azure Information Protection service.
-This cmdlet supports a gradual deployment by controlling which users in your organization can protect content by using Azure Information Protection service.
+The **Set-AipServiceOnboardingControlPolicy** cmdlet sets the policy that controls user on-boarding for Azure Information Protection.
+This cmdlet supports a gradual deployment by controlling which users in your organization can protect content by using Azure Information Protection.

 You must use PowerShell to set this configuration; you cannot do this configuration by using a management portal.